joshjennings98/backend-demo/README.md

 The result is that with this application backend demos should be much easier to create and run whilst also being slightly more engaging.
 Features

-* A presentation is uses just a simple text file.
+* A presentation is just a simple text file.
 * A slide can contain one of: text, an executed command, a code block, or an image.
 The syntax is very similar to markdown.
 * Executed commands will stream output to be shown in the slide thanks to [xterm.js](http://xtermjs.org/).
 * The command that is executed is shown above the command output.